Belle Tire: History

-In the 1960s, Don Barnes Sr., a The Kelly Springfield Tire Company salesman who had been a supplier to Belle Tire, partnered with Herb Waze, who had taken over the business from his father.
+In the 1960s, Don Barnes Sr., a Kelly Springfield Tire Company salesman who had been a supplier to Belle Tire, partnered with Herb Waze, who had taken over the business from his father.
 The partnership proved to be successful, with Belle Tire opening several other locations in the Metro Detroit area.
-In the 1980s, the Barnes family bought the Waze family's remaining shares and continued expansion of the business through acquisitions of American Tire, Capital Tire, Delta Tire, and Great Lakes Tire.
-Belle Tire grew significantly in the 1990s via the acquisition of the Tireman and Metro 25 chains in the 1990s, and Sears National Tire and Battery locations in Michigan in the early 2000s.
+In 1984, the Barnes family bought the Waze family's remaining shares, and continued expansion of the business through acquisitions of American Tire, Capital Tire, Delta Tire, and Great Lakes Tire.

+Belle Tire grew via the acquisition of Sears National Tire and Battery locations in Michigan in the early 2000s.
 Since the mid-2000s Belle Tire has continued its expansion throughout Michigan, building new stores in the Metro Detroit, Flint, Grand Rapids, Kalamazoo, and Lansing areas.
-In 2013, Belle Tire launched an initiative to redesign its retail stores to make them more customer-friendly.
-In 2015, Belle Tire expanded its retail footprint to Indiana with 5 locations: Mishawaka, Elkhart, Terre Haute and two in South Bend.
-This expansion marked an important moment in the company's more than 90-year history in the tire business.
-It was the company's first move into new territory since expanding from Michigan to northern Ohio more than 30 years ago.
-In 2015, Don Barnes III was named president.